 Davis notes that if new employees are coming in at $11, which had previously been the pay rate for more senior employees, more senior staff will understandably expect a raise: “It ends up being an across-the-board increase, which is difficult to sustain.”

 *Marie asked that we not use her real name, as she is still an employee.

 On the other hand, argue some retailers, higher wages can pay off in the long run.
-Jim Frank, whose family has owned Ozark Outdoor Supply in Little Rock, Arkansas since 1986, says he’s found that competitive wages translate to loyal staff with low turnover.
+Jim Frank, whose family has owned Ozark Outdoor Supply in Little Rock, Arkansas since 1986, said he’s found that competitive wages translate to loyal staff with low turnover.
 When Arkansas voters approved a state minimum wage hike to $11 per hour last year, Frank wasn’t too concerned.
-“We rarely start anybody out below $9.50 or $10 per hour,” he says, which means he has a stable of experienced employees and doesn’t lose time and money training new workers.
+“We rarely start anybody out below $9.50 or $10 per hour,” he said, which means he has a stable of experienced employees and doesn’t lose time and money training new workers.

 Townsend Bertram & Company, a retailer and outfitter in Carrboro, North Carolina, is an early adopter of a local effort to certify businesses for paying a wage high enough to allow employees to afford to live in the cities where they work.
 The program is administered by Orange County (NC) Living Wage, which partners with businesses to help find ways to increase payroll while still staying solvent.

 To get the certification, TB&C needed to get all of its employees to $13.70 per hour.
-General Manager Taylor Dansby, who has worked there for nearly 12 years, led the charge.
-He says longtime employees were already above the required pay, and the shop freed up cash for the rest by limiting his and other leaders’ hours and consolidating back-office roles (no one was fired to do so.)
+General manager Taylor Dansby, who has worked there for nearly 12 years, led the charge.
+He said longtime employees were already above the required pay, and the shop freed up cash for the rest by limiting his and other leaders’ hours and consolidating back-office roles (no one was fired to do so.)